naorye/web-dev-easy-src/source/_unpublished/2014-04-30-javascript-promises-and-angularjs-$q-service.markdown

 <!--
 As some of you might know, currently I am Spot.IM's Front End team leader.
 We are developing a social network of conversations.
 The chat bubble you can find in many websites around the web is the fruit of me and my team's hard work. -->

 A promise / deferred is a very simple and powerful tool for asynchronous development.
 The CommonJS wiki lists <a href="http://wiki.commonjs.org/wiki/Promises" target="_blank">several implementation proposals for the promise pattern</a>.
 AngularJS has it's own promise implementation that was inspired by <a href="https://github.com/kriskowal/q" target="_blank">Kris Kowal's Q</a> implementation.
-In this article I'll introduce promises and write about AngularJS $q promise service.
+In this article I'll introduce promises and provide useful tutorial about how to work with promises using AngularJS $q promise service.
 <!-- more -->

 ## Promise / Deferred Motivation